 Bristol Energy customer score

-Bristol Energy was ranked in 11th position out of 31 energy firms rated by 8,761 members of the public in the annual Which? satisfaction survey.
+Bristol Energy was ranked 8th out of 30 energy firms rated by 7,429 members of the public in the annual Which? energy supplier satisfaction survey.

-It beat all of the Big Six energy firms, plus well-known medium-sized suppliers First Utility, M&S Energy and Sainsbury's Energy.
+It beat all the Big Six energy firms, plus well-known medium-sized suppliers First Utility and Sainsbury's Energy.